trivago/stash2slack/README.md

-# Stash2Slack
+# Stash2Slack (for Bitbucket Server)

-Plugin subscribes to Stash server events and send notifications to slack channels.
+Plugin subscribes to Bitbucket Server events and send notifications to Slack channels.

 Currently the following events are supported: